Zynga pledges $100,000 for Girls Who Code for International Women’s Day

 The Women at Zynga group pledge will enable Girls Who Code to support girls at all points throughout their educational journey from third grade into the workforce.

-Girls Who Code is an international non-profit organization dedicated to closing the gender gap in technology.
+Girls Who Code is an international nonprofit organization dedicated to closing the gender gap in technology.
 The organization has reached more than 300,000 girls in the U.S., Canada, United Kingdom, and India.
 About 50% of girls served are Black, Latinx, or from low-income backgrounds.

 Through its free clubs program, Girls Who Code reaches young women at the most critical point in the pipeline, equipping them to use computer science to impact their community and providing a sisterhood of supportive peers and mentors to help them persist and succeed.

-Phuong Phillips, chief legal officer at Zynga, said in a statement that Zynga and Girls Who Code will use virtual workshops, school clubs, mentorship programs, networking, and more, to build the next generation of women in Science Technology Engineering Art and Math (STEAM) to help them to prepare for joining the tech workforce.
+Phuong Phillips, the chief legal officer at Zynga, said in a statement that Zynga and Girls Who Code will use virtual workshops, school clubs, mentorship programs, networking, and more, to build the next generation of women in Science Technology Engineering Art and Math (STEAM) to help them to prepare for joining the tech workforce.
 She said that women at Zynga believe it’s important to take positive steps to strengthen the future of the industry for years to come.

-Tarika Barrett, incoming CEO at Girls Who Code, said in a statement that the partnership will send a loud signal that young women belong in technology and they have support in their journey from school into a more fair and equitable workforce.

 Girls Who Code now has more than 80,000 college-aged alumni, who are majoring in computer science and related fields at 15 times the U.S. average.
 At its current pace, the organization is on track to close the gender gap in new entry-level computer science and related jobs by 2030.